freenas/freenas-docs/userguide/storage.rst

 The remaining settings are left at the default choices.
 Make sure :guilabel:`Enabled` is set and click :guilabel:`OK` to save this replication task.

+.. _One-time Replication:

+One-time Replication
+^^^^^^^^^^^^^^^^^^^^

+One-time replications copy manually created snapshots of a dataset to another target dataset.
+This kind of replication is compatible with any replication :guilabel:`Transport` method.
+To configure a one-time replication, go to
+:menuselection:`Storage --> Replication Tasks`
+and click :guilabel:`Add Replication`.

+Enter a descriptive :guilabel:`Name`, choose the :guilabel:`Direction`, and configure any :guilabel:`Transport` settings.

+Enter the :guilabel:`Source Datasets` that have snapshots to be copied to the target.

+Enter the :guilabel:`Target Dataset` that will store the replicated snapshots and decide if child dataset snapshots should also be replicated.

+Do not select a periodic snapshot task for one-time replications.
+Enter a :guilabel:`Also include naming schema` to rename replicated snapshots according to the replication time.
+This requires including the *%Y*, *%m*, *%d*, *%H*, and *%M* strings.
+This prevents replication errors from duplicate snapshot names from occurring.

+Unset :guilabel:`Run automatically` and leave the remaining settings at their defaults.
+Click :guilabel:`OK` to add this replication task to :menuselection:`Storage --> Replication Tasks`.

+Highlight the replication task and click :guilabel:`Run Now` to replicate the manually created source dataset snapshots to the target.
+The :guilabel:`State` column updates to show the replication status.

 .. _Troubleshooting Replication: